GILLIANMCDONNELL/User-Centric-Frontend-Development-Re-Submission/README.md

 Improvements Made
 - Landing Page Image Changes for more stricking effect and Caption changed for clearer message of site user goal to promote upcoming events.
 - Music Section - Spotify and YouTube Section updated and fixed responsiveness.
+- Social Icons styled to the color scheme of the website and made larger to be more prominant.
+- All Buttons styled the same for User Ease.